 - Massachusetts was also awarded $50 million dollars for our successful Race to the Top – Early Learning Challenge plan to help improve early childhood learning and development outcomes in Massachusetts.

-- The Massachusetts Life Sciences Center has invested over $300 million of state resources to generate more than $900 million in outside investment and thousands of jobs.
+- The Massachusetts Life Sciences Center has invested over $359 million of state resources to generate more than $1.2 billion in outside investment and thousands of jobs.

 - Massachusetts is now investing more per capita in energy efficiency – our “first fuel” – than any other state in the US.
 This year, Massachusetts was named number one in the American Council for an Energy-Efficient Economy's annual state-by-state energy efficiency scorecard.